Hyle-org/devhub-hyle/docs/concepts/proof-generation.md

 ### Autoproving through our scaffold

-[Hyli’s scaffold](https://github.com/hyli-org/app-scaffold) includes a built-in autoprover service so you can focus on writing contracts and frontends, without setting up a custom proving flow.

-The scaffold sets up a server to handle transaction creation, proving, and submission.
+[Hyli’s scaffold](https://github.com/hyli-org/app-scaffold) includes a built-in AutoProver service that automatically detects transactions related to your contract.
+It generates the corresponding proof and submits the associated proof transaction to Hyli.

+With autoproving in place, you don’t need to manage custom proving flows.
+Just write your contract and connect a frontend—the scaffold handles everything else.
 This setup is ideal for projects where you want minimal backend setup and an easier onboarding experience.

 Visit the [scaffold repository](https://github.com/hyli-org/app-scaffold) or follow [the quickstart instructions](../quickstart/scaffold.md).